The Inherent Risks to Buyers of Phuket Property

 Developer Reputability

 There are a number of competent developers in Phuket, both foreign and local, with plenty of expertise in the market, but no one is infallible.
-Every company, even large corporations, can face difficulties if there are any hiccups in the market.
+Every company, even large corporations, can face difficulties if there are any hiccups in the property market in Phuket.
 Unfortunately, a buyer assumes the corresponding personal risk if anything goes wrong with their chosen developer.

 The finances of private companies are less easy to assess, but that is not to say that private companies are a bad choice.
 A good private company with audited accounts obviously has nothing to hide.
 Provided the accounts are in order, it is likely the company is well-run.

 Nevertheless, size can make a difference, especially to local buyers.
-The projects of some well-established Thai companies sell out very quickly based on reputation alone, and they have no need to negotiate price because their developments tend to be in high demand.
+Many real estate projects from well-established Thai companies sell out very quickly based on reputation alone, and they have no need to negotiate price because their developments tend to be in high demand.
 This also has relevance for foreign buyers, given that 51% of any condominium must be Thai-owned.
-The strong demand and price in elasticity of projects from these established developers translates into a certain stability for foreign buyers or investors.
+The strong demand and price from these established developers translates into a certain stability for foreign buyers or investors.

 A company could be feeding the personal habits of its shareholders, overextending itself with debt, or simply mismanaging a project.
 A good developer might be unlucky in their choice of location, or with a changing regulatory or zoning assessment stopping a project at any stage of construction (See EIA Approval below).